KhasrulAlam/KhasrulAlam/README.md

 ### Hello there, 👋
-I am passionate about uncovering insights through Data Science.
+I am Khasrul Alam, I like to uncover insights from data.

 ⚙️ I use daily: Excel, SQL, Tableau, Python
 🔍 Proficient in: Data Analysis, Data Visualization